 the world, gives himself up to death, and takes shape as a mere mortal, namely

 Jesus of Nazareth.
 The power that drives him is love; a motif that

 reappears in Princess Cottongrass, whose heart was brimming with love — a good that she wanted to share.

 According to tradition, Jesus had the form of a unicorn before the conception.

 This is the reason why the unicorn, symbolic of the unconscious archetype

 before its arrival in the world, is often seen resting in the Virgin’s lap

 (above).
-This is referred to as the virgin-capture, when a virgin is used as a
+This theme is referred to as the “virgin-capture”, when a virgin is used as a

-prefiguration of Christ, since both became fixated on a tree.
+prefiguration of Christ, since both became fixed to a tree.
 Notable is that

 Christ was also transfixed by Longinus’s lance.